This post may contain affiliate links. Please see my disclosure policy for details.

-This means covering you shoulders and legs and not showing too much flesh.
+This means covering your shoulders and legs and not showing too much flesh.
 By all accounts, make sure to leave enough to the imagination!

-I did see some women wearing strappy tops, dresses and shorts but it’s not something I would personally feel comfortable in or would recommend.
-To many it would come across as highly offensive and could give the wrong impression to men which will encourage cat calling or harassment.
+I did see some women wearing strappy tops, dresses, and shorts but it’s not something I would personally feel comfortable in or would recommend.

 What NOT to wear in Morocco